 The only place we can really start with such a vital muscle is with a vital exercise.
 The deadlift is renowned as a reliable full-body strength builder.
-It's a huge compound exercise that uses your entire posterior chain, including your lower back.
-It downs;t stop there, either.
+It’s a huge compound exercise that uses your entire posterior chain, including your lower back.
 Variations like the deficit deadlift completely change the focus to make your lower back the main player.

 The deficit deadlift follows all of the main principles of the standard deadlift, but with the addition of a few inches in height by standing on a weight plate or something similar.
 Once you’re on it and have a solid deadlift form already, reach down to grab the bar resting over your feet, lift upwards until past the knees, and drive the hips forward.
 Repeat for however many reps are desired for your set style.

-It's not all about weights either though.
-With the right bench or even the right furniture at home, hyperextensions are another of the best exercises that can do astounding things for your lower back.
-That makes them much safer to perform than a lot of other exercises that have a lot of room for injury-causing mistakes.
+It’s not all about weights either.
+With the right bench or even the right furniture at home, hyperextensions are among the best exercises that can do astounding things for your lower back.
+That makes them much safer to perform than many other exercises that have a lot of room for injury-causing mistakes.

 To perform them, you need to use your lower back to lift the weight of your torso.
-Don't worry, it sounds more complicated than it is.
-Ideally, lay on the bench facing it, with your upper body unsupported by the bench.
-From there, relax your back allowing you to bend over the bench to wherever you are able to.
+Ideally, lay on the bench with your upper body unsupported by the bench.
+From there, relax your back, allowing you to bend over the bench to wherever you can.
 It depends on the bench, but the lower your angle is, the harder this will be.
 Then, contract your back to bring yourself back to a straight spine again.
 Each one of these is another rep, but it will not be an easy ride.

-A great exercise that is 100% lower back focussed comes from a combination of deadlifts and hyperextensions, and they're good mornings.
-These essential mean that you're using your lower back to lift the weight just as you would with any other curling exercise.
+A great exercise that is 100% lower back-focused comes from a combination of deadlifts and hyperextensions, and they’re good mornings.
+These essential mean that you’re using your lower back to lift the weight just as you would with any other curling exercise.

 With the use of a power rack or even a smith machine, you can easily start to incorporate rack pulls into your lower back exercises.
 The addition of the bars or pegs to limit where you need to pick up the weight from means that you isolate your lower back during the lift, rather than needing your hamstrings like with a deadlift or bad form with good mornings